AbdurraoufE/pantry/README.md

 ## Features

-Add and remove from the pantry
+- Add and remove from the pantry
-Add quantities to items
+- Add quantities to items
+- Search items from pantry
+- Generate recipes based on items in your pantry

 ## Tech Stack

-JavaScript
+- JavaScript
-React with Next.js
+- React with Next.js
-Material UI
+- Material UI
-Firebase
+- Firebase
-CI/CD with Vercel and GitHub actions
+- CI/CD with Vercel and GitHub actions
-OpenAI API
+- OpenAI API